Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 Issue

 There is an immediate need for engineers to incorporate resilience to future climate changes into project design criteria.
 Unfortunately, current practices and rules governing such design criteria do not adequately address concerns associated with climate change.
-Current engineering design standards, codes, regulations, and associated laws that govern infrastructure are generally not structured to allow design adaptation to address climate change.
+Current engineering design standards, codes, regulations, and associated laws that govern infrastructure are not structured to allow design adaptation to address climate change.

 Rationale